 Christ School is a college preparatory school affiliated with the Episcopal Church.
 Our mission is to produce educated men of good character, prepared for both scholastic achievement in college and productive citizenship in adult society.
+We achieve this mission through a four-fold process.
 First and most important, we challenge and encourage each student, in the nurturing environment of a close-knit campus, to develop academically to his maximum potential.
 Second, through competitive sports, student self-government, and a variety of extracurricular activities, we help each student to develop his physical fitness and leadership skills, and his respect for others regardless of their origins, cultures or beliefs.
 Third, by involvement in the care of our campus home, students learn civic duty, along with a sense of the dignity of honest labor.
 Finally, through religious instruction and regular participation in Chapel activities, each of our students learns the sustaining value of faith and spiritual growth throughout his life.